 1. There’s absolutely no point.

 Rome’s public transport is not the best in the world, but it’s ubiquitous, and at least the Metro and trams are reasonably reliable and comprehensible.
 There are also many taxis, as well as Uber Black, and if you want to risk it you can rent a scooter.
+The historic center of Rome is also eminently walkable.

 2. Rome wasn’t built for cars.